Growing Mushrooms: Getting Started

 Spawn all of the strain types at the same time.
 They will fruit when the temperature window comes around AFTER the initial 8-10 months colonization has completed.
 Each strain fruits twice a year, and you may soak 10% of each strain types every week to optimize your weekly harvest and repeat after the first cycle.
 Once the logs have fruited twice in a season let them rest, tarping them to dry, and initiating soaking again when the next season comes back around.

-Soaking – To soak logs submerge them in water (well or city), for 12-24 hours, NO MORE, it will drown them.
+Soaking – To soak logs submerge them in water (well or city), for 12-24 hours but NO MORE– it will drown them.

-Fruiting – After soaking lean logs up against trees or cross stack them in a log cabin pattern and the mushrooms should emerge in a few days, keep these logs watered twice a day!
+Fruiting – After soaking, lean logs up against trees or cross-stack them in a log cabin pattern and the mushrooms should emerge in a few days.
+Make sure to keep these logs watered twice a day!

-Picking – When shiitake caps flatten they are mature and can be twisted and harvested.
+Picking – When shiitake caps flatten they are mature and can be twisted off and harvested.

 Outdoors on Wood Chips – King Stropharia (Stropharia rugoso-annulata)